 To address these realities, there are a variety of free resources that can help teachers of all grades and subjects give students exposure to computer science, as well as access to opportunities that develop the skills required to approach coding problems.

-Running December 4–10, 2017, the Hour of Code campaign during Computer Science Education Week is one such opportunity.
-Code.org hosts this event to engage students, teachers, parents, and others (ages 4 and up, and of any experience level) in fun ways to experiment with programming and game creation.
+Code.org hosts the event to engage students, teachers, parents, and others (ages 4 and up, and of any experience level) in experimenting with programming and game creation.
 From structured lessons to more creative, exploratory activities, a variety of experiences make coding accessible to all kinds of learners.
 Activities can be done on computers, phones, and tablets, in pairs or together as a whole group.
 If access to devices is an issue, try unplugged activities such as My Robotic Friends that don’t require them.

 Hour of Code tutorials can be accessed at any time by anyone.
 If you are a parent and your child is not participating at school, you might consider doing an hour of code together as a family.
 Although some schools may choose to conduct school-wide events, it’s also feasible to participate as a single class.
 Teachers don’t need to know anything about coding in advance, though if introducing programming to your students fills your heart with dread, check out Terri Eichholz’s advice in “Code Dread.”
 (For elementary teachers, her simplified scope and sequence for grades K–5 is also worth reviewing.)